How to Apply Statuary and Patina Finish to Copper – Austral Wright Metals

-Application Data Sheet – Copper Alloys Colouring Copper
+Application Data Sheet – Applying Statuary and Patina Finish to Copper

-This Application Data Sheet is published by the Copper Development Association and has been provided by Austral Wright Metals.
+This Data Sheet for Applying Statuary and Patina Finish to Copper is published by the Copper Development Association and has been provided by Austral Wright Metals.

-Copper and copper alloys are widely used in architectural applications to take advantage of their inherent range of colors.
-While these metals may be used in their natural color, as fabricated, it is sometimes desirable to chemically color pure copper (C11000*), commercial bronze (C22000), architectural bronze (C38500) or other alloys referred to as “bronze” in architectural parlance.
+Copper and copper alloys are widely used in architectural applications to take advantage of their inherent range of colours.
+While these metals may be used in their natural colour, as fabricated, it is sometimes desirable to chemically colour pure copper (C11000*), commercial bronze (C22000), architectural bronze (C38500) or other alloys referred to as “bronze” in architectural parlance.

-The most common colors to be produced are referred to as brown or statuary finishes for bronze and green or patina finishes for copper.
+The most common colours to be produced are referred to as brown or statuary finishes for bronze and green or patina finish for copper.
 This data sheet outlines procedures and formulations for producing both.
 While the chemical solutions described are those generally accepted in the metal finishing trade, many variations exist.

-The wide range of colors and shades which may be achieved are largely a matter of craftsmanship and experience.
-Chemical coloring techniques depend upon time, temperature, surface preparation, mineral content of the water, humidity and other variables which influence the ultimate result.
-This data sheet presents the technology which underlies the craftsmanship and art involved in producing these colored finishes.
+The wide range of colours and shades which may be achieved are largely a matter of craftsmanship and experience.
+Chemical colouring techniques depend upon time, temperature, surface preparation, the mineral content of the water, humidity and other variables which influence the ultimate result.
+This datasheet presents the technology which underlies the craftsmanship and art involved in producing these coloured finishes.